-- ”Return to his or her academic program outside the U.S. to fulfill and obtain a degree from such academic institution after completion of the student internship program.
+- The participant must "return to his or her academic program outside the U.S. to fulfill and obtain a degree from such academic institution after completion of the student internship program."

 - Have sufficient finances to support himself or herself, and any dependents for the entire stay in the United States, including housing, health insurance, and living expenses.

 - Have sufficient English language skills to function on a day‐to‐day basis in the internship and cultural environment.

 - Be primarily in the United States for the student internship program rather than employment.

 - Not have participated in a student internship program for more than 12 months for each degree/major.

 PLEASE NOTE: The J-1 exchange visitor request process has transitioned to an electronic format via our iStart platform.
 You may review the details of iStart here.